-Director Maki briefed the group on the state's history with criminal justice commissions, setting the stage for discussion of the recommendations of the Criminal Justice
+Moderator John Maki began the panel discussion by providing the group with a briefing on the state's history with criminal justice commissions, setting the stage for discussion of the recommendations from the Illinois Commission on Criminal Justice Sentencing & Reform.

-Sentencing & Reform Commission.
 He shared that ICJIA began as the Illinois Law Enforcement Commission, until the agency was launched through legislation in 1983, and gave an overview of the causes of Illinois prison overcrowding dating back to the 1970s.
 He said Governor Rauner has set a goal to reduce the prison populations 25 percent by 2025 and reform the juvenile justice system and parole.
 The governor also established the Criminal Justice Sentencing & Reform Commission, he said.
 The group discussed whether Illinois' recent appetite for criminal justice reform was driven by the bipartisan nature of data analysis and its relationship to measurable outcomes.